-Prerequisite: C- or higher in Geometry AND C- or higher in Computer Science Principles, C- or higher in Algebra II, or permission of the instructor
+Prerequisite: C- or higher in Geometry AND Computer Science Principles or C- in Algebra II

 This course covers the material of a beginning college-level course in computer science using the JAVA programming language.
 Heavy emphasis will be placed on logical problem solving and program development.
 Students who are successful in this course will find that they are well prepared for other college-level programming courses using other programming languages.
 This course addresses high school mathematics standards by emphasizing the use of algorithms and problem solving.
 Students may be required to purchase additional AP examination material at the request of the teacher.
 Students are required to take the AP Computer Science A exam (paid for by the student) to get course credit.